Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 StartResendingCopyCommandWithCourier (Go only)

-Like StartResendingCopyCommand but sends to a specific courier instead of a random one.
-Used for nested copy commands.
-In Rust and Python this is achieved by supplying the optional courier_identity_hash and courier_queue_id arguments to start_resending_copy_command.
+In Rust and Python the same behaviour is reached not through a separate method but by supplying the optional courier_identity_hash and courier_queue_id arguments to start_resending_copy_command.

 func (t *ThinClient) StartResendingCopyCommandWithCourier(